 Every engine has a peak horsepower -- an rpm value at which the power available from the engine is at its maximum.
 You will often see this expressed in a brochure or a review in a magazine as "320 HP @ 6500 rpm.

-But experts, when calculating horsepower, distinguish between gross horsepower and net horsepower.
-Gross horsepower is a measure of what the engine does when it's not connected to anything, just working on the dynamometer.
-Net horsepower measures how the engine does when connected up to belt driven accessories like water pumps, power steering pumps, alternators, etc. There are also so-called parasitic losses in power caused by transmission drag and clutch or converter slippage that net horsepower takes into account.
-Obviously it can be considerably lower than gross horsepower.
+Gross horsepower is a measure of the work output of an engine on just a dynamometer, when the engine is not connected to the usual accessories apparent in a running car.
+Net horsepower measures engine output when connected to belt-driven accessories such as water pumps, power steering pumps, and alternators.
+There are also parasitic losses in power caused by transmission drag and clutch or converter slippage that net horsepower takes into account.
+As a result of powering these moving parts, net horsepower can be considerably lower than gross horsepower.

 Horsepower Versus Torque

 But experts measure torque along with horsepower for greater accuracy.
 Torque is defined as a rotating force.
 It's measured as the amount of force multiplied by the length of the lever through which it acts.
 For example, if you use a one-foot-long wrench to apply 10 pounds of force to a bolt head, you're generating 10-pound-feet of torque.
 Note that torque is measured in pound-feet, and horsepower is measured in foot-pounds per second.
 The more torque produced by an engine, the more work potential it has.
 But an engine that produces more horsepower has a greater ability to generate torque.